▶️ New Bend Stevens Ranch Library designs, concepts revealed at public meeting

-Tuesday night, the Deschutes Public Library met at the Larkspur Community Center about Bend’s new 100,000-square-foot Stevens Ranch Library.
+The Deschutes Public Library held an open house at the Larkspur Community Center Monday night to show details of Bend’s upcoming 100,000-square-foot Stevens Ranch Library.

 “Just really exciting to share with the public what we’ve been planning and designing based on all their input over the last few years, and so we’re just here to get comments from people and hear what they think,” said Deschutes Public Library Director Todd Dunkelberg.